Dataset FormatVersion 0.2

 {"name": "John Doe"}.
 This makes the edge definitions simpler and more compact.Edges

 AHORN is a repository for higher-order networks.
-For brevity, we use the term “edge” to refer to simplices, cells, or hyperedges depending on whether the network is a simplicial complex, cell complex, or hypergraph.
+For brevity, we use the term “edge” in this specification to refer to simplices, cells, or hyperedges depending on whether the network is a simplicial complex, cell complex, or hypergraph.
 Different to a graph, edges in our case can connect more than two nodes.

 - Each line represents a (hyper-)edge or simplex; the nodes in the edge are separated by a comma